Ting-DS/Data-Scientist-Nanodegreee-Udacity/README.md

 - [AWS (Amazon Web Services)](https://aws.amazon.com/)
 - [Apache](https://www.apache.org/)

 for their contribution in making this valuable resource available to the public.
 A special acknowledgment goes to Udacity for their exceptional guidance throughout this project.
-Feel free to utilize the contents of this work, and when doing so, please remember to appropriately attribute the contributions of myself, and/or Sparkify.
+Feel free to utilize the contents of this work, and when doing so, please remember to appropriately attribute the contributions of myself, and/or Udacity.